Abscess

 Sign and Symptoms

-- Fever, with or without chills and rigors, can be present.
+- Moreover, fever, sometimes accompanied by chills and rigors, may also be present.
 (2)

 Signs

-- Loss of function: The function of the part is impaired, due to pain.
+- Furthermore, there is a loss of function.
+The function of the affected body part is impaired, primarily due to pain and swelling.

 Clinical Examination